 To develop an AUTOSAR atomic software component in Simulink, you create an initial Simulink representation of an AUTOSAR component, as described in Component Creation.
 You can either import an AUTOSAR component description from ARXML files or, in an existing model, build a default AUTOSAR component based on the model content.
 The resulting representation includes:

-Simulink blocks, connections, and data that model AUTOSAR elements such as ports, runnables, inter-runnable variables, and parameters.
+Simulink blocks, connections, and data that model AUTOSAR elements such as ports, runnables, inter-runnable variables (IRV), and parameters.

 Stored properties, defined in the AUTOSAR standard, for AUTOSAR elements in the software component.

 A mapping of Simulink elements to AUTOSAR elements.